bhavsarhem/matchwise.streamlit.app/README.md

 5. Open a Pull Request on GitHub.

-### Contributions for Hacktoberfest 2024
+### Contributions for Hacktoberfest 2024 🏆

-We are proud participants in Hacktoberfest 2024!
+We are proud participants in Hacktoberfest!
 Here’s how you can contribute:

 - 📊 **New Features**: Help us add new features like advanced parsing, custom matching algorithms, or new file formats.
 - 🐛 **Bug Fixes**: Hunt down bugs and suggest improvements.
 - 📖 **Documentation**: Improve this `README`, write tutorials, or add comments to the code.
 - 🎨 **UI/UX Improvements**: Enhance the web app's design, layout, or accessibility.
 - 💡 **Open to Ideas**: Feel free to propose any new features or improvements.

-### Guidelines
+Guidelines:

 - Please ensure your contributions align with the existing coding style.
 - Always provide clear commit messages and proper PR descriptions.